HenryFMa/UWebDev/README.md

 # Inspiration

-A systematic way of leveraging the building blocks for simplifying engineering deserves to be putting into existence!!!
+An evolving systematic way of leveraging the building blocks for simplifying engineering deserves to be in existence!!!

+* Inventory of the building blocks, verified in practice, hand-picked and maintained by domain specialists.

+* Inventory of sample projects leveraging the building blocks(well-explained of which for what).

+* Mechanism for efficiently maintaining and structuring the building blocks.